 Things You'll Need

 Locate a space in your yard that will accommodate a ring of six ghosts.
 Depending on the size of your ghosts, the ring's size will vary.
-This outdoor Halloween decoration looks especially spooky when the ghosts encircle a tree or flagpole.
+This outdoor Halloween decoration looks especially spooky when the ghosts encircle a tree or a vertical structure such as a flagpole or tall plant hook.

-Determine the height of your ghosts.
+Determine the height of your DIY ghosts holding hands decoration.
 A ring of short ghosts approximately 2-feet tall creates a cute and friendly decoration.
 Taller ghosts of 4- or 5-feet result in a spookier, more menacing circle.
 Once you have decided on your ghosts' heights, cut the PVC pipe to that measurement.
 The pipes serve as the ghosts' structural supports.

 Make the ghosts' heads by stuffing crumpled up newspaper into a small garbage bag or plastic grocery sack.
 Insert each head onto a support and wrap masking tape at the ghosts' necks to secure the heads to the supports.
 Repeat for all six ghosts.